Galesburg Railroad Museum

 The Galesburg Railroad Museum is a railroad museum in Galesburg, Illinois, United States.
-The Museum is located at 211 South Seminary Street, Galesburg, IL 61401.
+The museum is located at 211 South Seminary Street.

 Its collection includes CB&Q 4-6-4 3006, a Pullman "Meath" car, Railway Express RPO Combination Mail & Baggage Car, CB&Q Burlington Route Way Car and a museum building housing a large collection of railroad history in pictures, on paper and items donated to the museum by railroad workers and their families.

 Parking is available in the city parking lots on Seminary & Mulberry Streets.